blues/app-accelerators/23-freight-car-door-motion-and-location/README.md

 ## Detecting when the door is opened and closed

-Detecting whether the car door is open can be done using either a Hall Effect sensor and a magnet, or a magnetic door switch.
+Detecting whether the car door is open or not can be done using either a Hall Effect sensor and a magnet, or a magnetic door switch.

 Which you use in your implementation will depend upon the mounting options available for each type of sensor.
 All other things being equal, the magnetic door switch is a better choice since it consumes no current while the door is closed.
 The Hall Effect sensor has a built-in LED which will drain the battery quicker.